gastonsbaguette/IMU-Robot/README.md

 # IMU-Robot
-Final project for ECE 3641
-IMU controlled robot with forward kinematics and inverse kinematics
+Zachary Ortiz
+3DOF IMU Controlled Robot

+This project was to test the limits of the MPU9250 as a controller for a 3DOF robot manipulator.
+The MPU9250s are placed on a person's arms which represent their arm's angles.
+The robot is then able to use the pitch and positions from the IMU's to perform both forward and inverse kinematics.